 - consuming alcohol

 If you’re experiencing heat exhaustion for an extended period of time, it can lead to heat stroke.
 Heat stroke can come on quickly if it’s very hot or you’re overexerting yourself.
 That’s why it’s important to begin treatment at the first signs of heat exhaustion.

 Certain factors can increase your risk for heat exhaustion and heat stroke, though anyone can develop either condition.

 The following factors can increase your risk for heat sensitivity:

 - Age.
 Infants and children under the age of 4 and adults aged 65 and older are at increased risk for heat-related illnesses.
 That’s because your ability to regulate temperature is more difficult at these ages.

 - Prescription medications.
 Some medications used to treat high blood pressure or heart conditions may reduce your ability to stay hydrated.
 Dehydration can cause heat exhaustion and heat stroke.

 - Obesity.
 Your body retains more heat when you weigh more.
 It can also be more difficult to cool your body down if you have overweight or obesity.

 - Sudden temperature changes.
 When you rapidly move from a colder to a warmer climate, like going on vacation in a hotter location, your body may not be able to adjust to the warmer weather.
 You may have more difficulty regulating your body temperature as a result.

 - A high heat index.
 Heat index is a measurement that factors in humidity along with the outside temperature to determine how hot it feels to you and your body.
-If the humidity is high, your sweat evaporates more easily and you may have a harder time cooling yourself down.
+If the humidity is high, your sweat evaporates less easily, and you may have a harder time cooling yourself down.
 If the heat index is greater than 91°F (32.8°C), you should focus on prevention methods.

 Seek medical attention immediately if you believe you’re having a heat stroke.
 Your doctor will likely be able to diagnose heat exhaustion or heat stroke based on your symptoms, but they may decide to run tests to confirm the diagnosis or check for complications: